humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 The search module supports 3 types of custom dictionaries for helping to tune search results for your content.
 These are synonyms, stop words and custom text analysis for Japanese.

-In the website admin you can upload text files (`.txt` only) and in the case of stop words and synonyms also manually enter them on the [Search Configuration](admin://admin.php?page=search-config) screen.
+In the website admin, you can upload text files (`.txt` only) and, in the case of stop words and synonyms, also manually enter them on the [Search Configuration](admin://admin.php?page=search-config) screen.

-Note that only a file upload is supported for the Japanese user dictionary as it is used by the [kuromoji tokenizer](https://www.elastic.co/guide/en/elasticsearch/plugins/6.3/analysis-kuromoji-tokenizer.html) that splits words up during analysis.
+Note that only a file upload is supported for the Japanese user dictionary, as it is used by the [kuromoji tokenizer](https://www.elastic.co/guide/en/elasticsearch/plugins/6.3/analysis-kuromoji-tokenizer.html) that splits words up during analysis.
 Synonyms and stop words are "filters" so multiple files (uploaded and manually entered) can be used for those.

 User dictionaries can be configured for [the entire network](admin://network/admin.php?page=search-config) (provided the subsites match the primary site language) or at an individual site level.